agsb/f2u/README.md

       Uses address pointer is Z (r31:r30) for lpm/spm (flash), lds (sram), sts (sram) instructions;

-      The first stack pointer is Y (r29:r28) for forth return stack;
+      The return stack pointer is Y (r29:r28) for forth return stack;

-      The second stack pointer is X (r27:r26) for forth data stack;
+      The parameter stack pointer is X (r27:r26) for forth data stack;

       A working register is W (r25:r24) for forth as acumulator register;